Strathaird – The Isle of Skye’s most enchanting corner

 Prince Charles’ cave

 You can easily get to the cave from Elgol.
 Maybe you’d like to take it in, as part of a coastal walk from Glasnakille to Elgol?
-Its the place where the Bonny Prince Charlie (heir to the Scottish throne) spent his last night on the island before fleeing Scotland for exile, never to return.
+Its the place where the Bonnie Prince Charlie (heir to the Scottish throne) spent his last night on the island before fleeing Scotland for exile, never to return.

 McAlister’s beach and tomb